 For a very long time, I thought my issues with my gender identity stemmed from sexism, with women being typically portrayed as liking some things which I didn’t, and disliking things which I did.
 However, while sexism remains rampant, these stereotypes are breaking down, and it still didn’t feel right being referred to as a woman.

 When I came out as bisexual a few years ago, the first seeds of suspicion had been planted months beforehand, there was a long period of introspection, and then suddenly something made the penny drop.
 It appears that the pattern repeated itself; a good friend of mine came out as non-binary which planted the seed, and several months later some Twitter shenanigans made the penny drop.
-I finally realised I was gender fluid.
+I finally realised I was non-binary.

 Will I change my pronouns?
 Kinda.
 I like they, but she, he, or oi you are fine by me too.